Wholesale VoIP call routing — CLI, NCLI & carrier routing for high-volume traffic

 Failover routing

-Sends calls to a backup destination if the primary path fails.
+Sends calls to a backup destination if the primary path degrades.
 Critical for call centers, logistics, sales callbacks, and support lines.

 How VoipTower delivers managed call routing.